SFreire2022/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 * Tested on Ubuntu 20.04 LTS

 ## Tasks
-All of the following files are functions written in C:
+The following files are python scripts, shell scripts and functions in C:

 | Filename | Description |
 | -------- | ----------- |